mihon-ocr/mihon-ocr.github.io/website/src/docs/guides/local-source/advanced.md

 }
 ```
 ::: tip
-If you don't want to create the `details.json` file manually, you can use the android app [Koguma-Metadata](https://github.com/ghostbear/koguma-metadata/releases/latest), or [this website](https://local.mihon.tools).
+If you don't want to create the `details.json` file manually, you can use the android app [Koguma-Metadata](https://github.com/ghostbear/koguma-metadata/releases/latest).
 :::

 ## Using a custom cover image